 The master bus control is the area on the far right of the Console window.
-It is outlined in purple in the picture above.
 At the top are the titles "ANALOG", "OUT 1", and "OUT 2."
 This indicates you are currently controlling everything mixed to analog outputs 1 and 2.
 These channels correspond to the currently selected output bus tab.

 Beneath the titles are two green label fields that can be changed by clicking in them and typing.
 Below the green label fields are mute buttons, level meters and faders.
 The mute buttons and faders affect everything being mixed to this bus.
 Thus, pulling the fader down will make both the input monitors and playback quieter.
-Clicking on the green readout below the fader will allow you to enter a numerical value for the fader setting.
 The level meters display the amount of signal being sent out of the selected outputs.
-Note that these level meters are duplicated on the corresponding output bus select tab as "mini meters" that are always visible.